SayYoungMan/ccna/LectureNote.md

 - Lots of unnecessary broadcast traffic in LAN can reduce network performance.
 - Even within the same LAN, you might want to limit who has access to what.
 This can be applied in a router / firewall so can't be done in a same LAN.
-- To address these issues, you can configure VLANs on switch interfaces so that switch cannot forward traffic between LVANs, including broadcast.
+- To address these issues, you can configure VLANs on switch interfaces so that switch cannot forward traffic between VLANs, including broadcast.
 - The switch does not perform inter-VLAN routing so it must send the traffic through the router first.

 - `VLANs`